-What Are Acrylics?
+What Are Acrylics?Â

 Why Use Acrylic Paints?

-There are many benefits to acrylic paints.
-They can be used to get different effects in your painting, whether it be translucent, transparent, or opaque/glossy.
-Also, whipping them off is a breeze.
+One of the reasons you should use acrylic paints is that they can be used to create different effects in your painting, whether they are translucent, transparent, or opaque/glossy.
 A solution of soap and water can easily clean acrylics painting.
-Acrylics work in layers, and a lot of different textures can be achieved by tweaking the layers, their color combinations, and their thickness.
+Acrylics work in layers, and a variety of textures can be achieved by adjusting the layers, their color combinations, and their thickness.Â

 Here is an example of a painting made with acrylics.